-Foreman poured his free time into a new solo album, out Friday, called Departures.
+Foreman poured his free time into a solo album called Departures.
 True to much of Foreman’s solo work, it’s a sparser, quieter album than Switchfoot’s surf rock — more Kings of Convenience than Kings of Leon.
 It’s also, true to form, bracingly honest.

 Foreman will answer pretty much any question, no matter how unflattering the answer.
 Over the course of our conversation, he opened up about his discomfort with being the frontman for a rock and roll band, his distaste for looking at his own face and his spiritual doubts, which he calls “a necessary part of existence.”

 This conversation has been lightly edited for length and clarity.

 Have you found interesting ways to keep busy while staying COVID safe?

 Interesting is a subjective term.
 Somebody else is going to have to define whether what I was doing was interesting.
 But I have found fulfillment and joy, and I’ve found really dark depressing moments as well.

 I think that this period of time for me was kind of a house of mirrors.
 I was left with all the things that, for years, I was able to avoid.
 It was just me in the room.
 That is the worst.